ai-forever/sage/README.md

 - ✏️ Reproduce errors from the source text in a new sentence;

-🧠 To analyze errors in a source sentence we need its corresponding correction in order to build [Levenshtein matrix](https://en.wikipedia.org/wiki/Levenshtein_distance), traverse it back then starting from the bottom right entry determine the exact position and type of an error.
+🧠 To analyze errors in a source sentence we need its corresponding correction in order to build [Levenshtein matrix](https://en.wikipedia.org/wiki/Levenshtein_distance), traverse it back starting from the bottom right entry and determine the exact position and type of an error.
 We then aggregate all obtained statistics and normalize it to valid discrete distributions.

 ✏️ "Reproduce" step is even less complicated: we just sample number of errors per sentence, their types and relative positions from corresponding distributions and apply them to a correct sentence.

 As stated, you need a parallel dataset to "fit" SBSC.
-We provide a set of four datasets with natural errors covering exhaustive range of domain:
+We provide a set of four datasets with natural errors covering exhaustive range of domains:

 - **RUSpellRU**: texts collected from [LiveJournal](https://www.livejournal.com/media), with manually corrected typos and errors;
 - **MultidomainGold**: examples from 7 text sources, including the open web, news, social media, reviews, subtitles, policy documents and literary works;